Housing specimens covering the pathological processes of human body systems

 The School continues to develop the FA Hadley Museum to promote student and public understanding of pathological processes and the importance of pathology in the delivery of healthcare and in the identification and treatment of disease.

-The museum's online learning centre uses pathology to promote health, providing information on a range of diseases and other health risks caused by smoking, excessive use of alcohol and obesity.
+The museum's online Pathology Education and Learning Centre uses pathology promote health, providing information on a range of diseases and other health risks caused by smoking, excessive use of alcohol and obesity.

 As custodians of the museum UWA goes to great lengths to preserve and ensure the integrity of the specimens, by respecting the origins of the tissue.
 In the clinical histories lies the story behind each specimen.
 The museum serves as a way to share those stories while respecting the privacy of the donors.